 For a further discussion of the factors affecting trends in total customer loans outstanding and total customer deposits during the period under review, see "-Results of operations by division - Retail Banking" and "-Results of operations by division - Corporate and Investment Banking".
-For more information with respect to movements in interest rate spreads in Retail Banking during the period under review, see "-Results of operations by division - Retail Banking - French Retail Banking", "-Results of operations by division - Bancwest ", "-Results of operations by division - Emerging Markets Retail Banking" and "-Results of operations by division - Personal Finance".
-For an explanation of the effects of exchange rates on the Group's results generally, see "-Economic Conditions".
+For more information with respect to movements in interest rate spreads in Retail Banking during the period under review, see "-Results of operations by division - Retail Banking - French Retail Banking", "-Results of operations by division - Bancwest ", "-Results of operations by division - Emerging Markets Retail Banking" and "-Results of operations by division - Emerging Markets Retail Banking" and "-Results of operations by division - Emerging Markets Retail Banking" and "-Results of operations by division - Retails of the effects of exchange rates on the Group's results generally, see "-Economic Conditions".

 Net commission income.
 Net commission income includes commissions on interbank and money market transactions, customer transactions, securities transactions, foreign exchange and arbitrage transactions, securities commitments, forward financial instruments and financial services.
 Net commission income decreased by 7%, from €6,322 million in 2007 to €5,859 million in 2008.
-This resulted in part from a 16% decrease in net commission income related to trust and similar activities, from €2,125 million in 2007 to €1,777 million in 2008, as well as a decrease in volume of customer transactions, notably on financial products.
+This resulted in part from a 16% decrease in net commission income related to trust and similar activities, from €2,125 million in 2007 to €1,777 million in 2008, as well as a decrease in volume of customer transactions , notably on financial products.